Living Irrawaddy Dolphin Project (Full Day)

 • This tour is operated in partnership with the Living Irrawaddy Dolphin Project, a Travelife-certified social business

-• Dolphin sightings cannot be guaranteed, but we’ll be working closely with the cooperative fishermen to find them in a sensitive manner
+• Dolphin sightings cannot be guaranteed, but we’ll be working closely with the cooperative

 • A life jacket will be provided on the Living Irrawaddy boat.
 If you are unable to swim, we would advise that you wear at all times.
 If opportunity permits to ride on a smaller fishing boat, we would like to request that you wear as standard.